andricicezar/fstar-io/state/README.md

-## SecRef★: Securely Sharing Mutable References Between Verified and Unverified Code in F★
+# SecRef★: Securely Sharing Mutable References Between Verified and Unverified Code in F★

 This directory contains the artifact for SecRef★.
-The layour is as
+The layout is as
 follows:
-- MST.Tot
+- MST.Repr: Free monad representation
-- MST.Repr
+- MST.Tot: MST Effect definition
-- Examples.*
+- Examples.*: Various examples
 - misc/: dune configuration files for examples

 - fstar-patches/: a set of patches needed for F*, to enable primitive